Logarithmic corrections in the asymptotic expansion for the radiation field along null infinity: Abstract

 \section{Abstract}

-We obtain the second-order asymptotics for the radiation field of spherically symmetric solutions to the wave equation on spherically symmetric and asymptotically flat backgrounds including the Schwarzschild and sub-extremal Reissner--Nordstr\"{o}m families of black holes.
+{\bfseries Abstract.}\quad We obtain the second-order late-time asymptotics for the radiation field of solutions to the wave equation on spherically symmetric and asymptotically flat backgrounds including the Schwarzschild and sub-extremal Reissner--Nordstr\"{o}m families of black hole spacetimes.
 These terms appear as logarithmic corrections to the leading-order asymptotic terms which were rigorously derived in our previous work.
-Such corrections were heuristically and numerically derived in the physics literature in the case of a non-vanishing Newman--Penrose constant.
+Such corrections have been heuristically and numerically derived in the physics literature in the case of a non-vanishing Newman--Penrose constant.
 In this case, our results provide a rigorous confirmation of the existence of these corrections.
-On the other hand, the precise logarithmic corrections for compactly supported initial data (and hence with a vanishing Newman--Penrose constant) explicitly obtained here appear to be new.
+On the other hand, the precise logarithmic corrections for spherically symmetric compactly supported initial data (and hence, with a vanishing Newman--Penrose constant) explicitly obtained here appear to be new.